hyperuplink/hyperuplink/docs/manual/newpost/index.md

 ## Replying

-The reply editor sits at the bottom of every topic you're allowed to write in.
+The reply editor is at the bottom of every topic you're allowed to write in.
-The `@` button on a post replies to that post specifically rather than to the topic as a whole, and the reply then hangs off the post you aimed it at.
+The `@` button on a post replies to that post specifically rather than to the topic as a whole, and the reply is then attached to that post.

-Everyone who wrote in a topic is notified when a new reply lands, provided they left [reply notifications]({{ manual "account/profile" }}) on and the board has a way of reaching them.
+Everyone who wrote in a topic is notified when a new reply is posted, provided they left [reply notifications]({{ manual "account/profile" }}) on and the board has a way of reaching them.
 Nobody is notified about their own replies.

 The page itself: [File → New]({{ hrefTo "new" }})